arsenij-ust/cbpManager/inst/apphelp/descriptionCnaTab.md

 #### Description of a valid copy number alteration data file:

-The user can currently upload the file "all_thresholded.by_genes.txt" derived from GISTIC 2.0 or a tab-separated file containing the following columns:
+The user can currently upload the file **"all_thresholded.by_genes.txt"** derived from GISTIC 2.0 or a **tab-separated file** containing the following columns:

 One or both of:

 - **Hugo_Symbol (Required)**: A HUGO gene symbol.
 - **Entrez_Gene_Id (Optional, but recommended)**: An Entrez Gene identifier.

-For each sample in the dataset an additional column is required using the sample ID as column header.
-Please make sure that all of the sample IDs have been added to the loaded study via the sample tab before the file upload.
+**For each sample in the dataset an additional column is required using the sample ID as column header.** Please make sure that all of the sample IDs have been added to the loaded study via the Sample tab before upload the file.

-- **SAMPLE_ID**: A sample ID.
-This field can only contain numbers, letters, points, underscores and hyphens.

 The discrete copy number data file contains for each gene-sample combination a copy number level.
 By default the following applies:
 - "-2" is a deep loss, possibly a homozygous deletion